Ultimate Payroll Tax FAQ

-Knowing how to pay payroll taxes is crucial for business owners.
-For federal taxes, payments must be made electronically.
-One way to do this is to use the Electronic Federal Tax Payment System, or EFTPS.
+For federal taxes, payments must be made electronically through the Electronic Federal Tax Payment System, or EFTPS.
 This is a free method of paying online courtesy of the U.S. Department of Treasury.
-ACH Credit payments from your bank may also be arranged.
-On a state level, the method of paying payroll taxes varies, although some also require electronic filing as well.
-With an outsourced accounting service like Ignite Spot, there's no need to worry about how to pay payroll taxes.
-Our firm offers payroll services that will do it for you.
+On the state level, the method of paying and accounting for payroll taxes varies, although some states require electronic filing as well.

 What’s the Best Way to Handle Payroll Taxes?

 All business owners need to decide for themselves how to do payroll taxes.
 One way is to hire a virtual bookkeeping service such as Ignite Spot.
-Another option is to install or download payroll software.
-Through this software, you will need to calculate your business payroll tax, which is derived from your employees' gross pay, their state, federal, and local taxes (where applicable), and their Social Security and Medicare deductions, also known as the Federal Insurance Contributions Act or FICA deductions.
-You will also need to calculate your contributions to the employees' payroll taxes.
+With our outsourced accounting service, there’s no need to worry about how to pay business payroll tax.
+Our firm offers payroll services that will do it for you.
+We’ll calculate your business payroll tax, which is derived from your employees’ gross pay, their state, federal, and local taxes (where applicable), and their Social Security and Medicare deductions, also known as the Federal Insurance Contributions Act, or FICA, deductions.
+We’ll also handle accounting for payroll taxes that your company needs to pay and making sure that all payments and tax filings are handled professionally and promptly.
+Contact us today to find out more about our services.